ChatGPT Prompts for Workshop Planning: What Works, What Doesn't, and What's Missing

 ai-toolsworkflow-efficiencyseo-chatgpt-for-workshops

-ChatGPT can draft agendas and write learning objectives β€” but it can't read the room.
+ChatGPT can draft agendas and write learning objectives — but it can't read the room.
 Here's an honest look at what works, what doesn't, and when to reach for something better.

-Maybe you got a perfectly formatted agenda that bore no resemblance to your actual group.
-Maybe you spent 45 minutes re-prompting to account for a bilingual audience, a contentious prior meeting, and a board that runs entirely on volunteer time.
-Or maybe you got something genuinely useful β€” a solid first draft that saved you real time and got you to the design conversation faster.
+Maybe you got a neat agenda that had nothing to do with your group.
+Maybe you spent ages tweaking it for a bilingual audience, a tense past meeting, and a volunteer board.
+Or perhaps you struck gold with a solid draft that sped up your design process.

 The Reality: Facilitators Are Already Using ChatGPT